MetriqOrg/Metriq-Visualizer/README.md

 It turns local audio, video, CSV, TSV, and XLSX data into interactive 3D geometry that you can scrub, inspect, and export as an MP4.

+## About Metriq

+Metriq builds technology intended to support real-world progress.
+The visual language behind this project reflects that broader design philosophy: clean, technical, and forward-looking.

 ## Features
 - Local audio and video analysis
 - Local CSV, TSV, and XLSX import for numeric datasets